 New Year’s Eve is another big flashing sign that your social life has drastically changed since you became a parent.

-New Year’s Even doesn’t need to be boring just because you are a parent.
+New Year’s Eve doesn’t need to be boring just because you are a parent.
+You may not be partying in New York City, but you can have even more fun with your little ones at home.
 Here are some fun ideas for how to celebrate New Year’s Eve with kids.

 Ideas for Celebrating New Year’s Eve with Kids